-Prior to filling out your application, please read through our Grant Application Guidelines to see if your organization and project are eligible for funding.
-Your organization must be a CRA-registered charity, or be in partnership with a municipality or school to qualify for a grant.
+Prior to filling out your application, please read through our Grant Application Guidelines to see if your organization and/or your project are eligible for funding.
+Your organization must be a CRA-registered charity, or be in partnership with a municipality or school, to qualify for a grant.

 This fund will grant to rural projects in the areas of Innovation, Community Collaboration, Education and Training, as well as Information and Research Initiatives.
 Before you begin your application, we encourage you to read through the Grant Application Guidelines to ensure your organization and project are eligible for funding.

-Every year the Community Foundation funds projects created by youth throughout southwestern Alberta.
-The projects funded by this grant program must be initiated, led, and organized by individuals (or a group) 25 years of age or younger and in collaboration with a charity or school.
+Every year the Community Foundation funds projects throughout Southwestern Alberta that are created by youth.
+The projects funded by this grant program must be initiated, led, and organized by individuals (or a group) 25 years of age or younger, in collaboration with a charity or school.

 Grants can be applied for in any amount up to $2,000.
 To find out more about eligibility and what projects will be or will not be considered, please read through the Grant Application Guidelines.

-The Community Fund for Canada's 150th was a national initiative and collaborative effort delivered by your local Community Foundation in partnership with the Government of Canada, and community leaders from across the country.
+The Community Fund for Canada's 150th was a national initiative and collaborative effort delivered by the Community Foundation of Lethbridge and Southwestern Alberta, in partnership with the Government of Canada and community leaders from across the country.

 The Community Foundation considered applications for grants of up to $15,000.
 Eligible projects were required to match the value of the grant requested (either by in-kind or cash contributions) and must have been connected to this exciting milestone.
 This could be done by encouraging participation in Canada 150 activities and events, by inspiring a deeper understanding of the people, places, and events that shape our country, or by building vibrant and healthy communities for all.